JustCh3cco-19/fastcharge-login-interface/README.md

 # FastCharge Login Interface
-This Python script sends an email with a log of users who log into the system every 15 minutes, but only if the accessi.txt file contains data.
+This Python script sends an email with users who log into the system every 15 minutes, but only if the accessi.txt file contains data.
-In order to run the system, install the requirements with **pip install -r requirements.txt** and the library for Linux with **sudo apt install libzbar0** and launch the system with **python3 main.py**
+In order to run the system, first install the requirements with **pip install -r requirements.txt** and the library for Linux with **sudo apt install libzbar0** and launch the system with **python3 main.py**

 ## Google Accounts Method